Alzheimer's Web Sites and Blogs - June's Website

 June’s website has a strong multi-charitable function.
 A number of private charitable programs are administered in honor of and in behalf of June K. Berg.
 These programs can be found on June’s website on the bottom graphic navigation box entitled:

-These (11) eleven active functions except this website, and the awareness card program, are essentially related to three organizations.
+These (13) thirteen active charitable functions except this website, and the awareness card program, are essentially related to three organizations.
 One is the Redeemer Lutheran Church, one is the Benedictine Health Care Center of Innsbruck through the Innsbruck Foundation and one is Compassion International.
 (The Redeemer Lutheran is June’s church in which she was a member for over 50 years.
-The Benedictine Health Care Center of Innsbruck is the “faith based” care facility that June was a resident in for the last 2.5+ years of her life.
+The Benedictine Health Care Center of Innsbruck is the “faith based” care facility that June was a resident in for the last 2.7 years of her life.
 Compassion International is related to the sponsorship of the little girl from Africa.)
 Because June has and had a strong faith in God, she would want the memorial programs that are administered in her behalf to be an expression of God’s Love!
 What better way than through faith based non profit organizations?
 All donations made in June's behalf for the memorial functions described, are made directly to the associated organizations administering the memorial functions.
 Such donation payments would be made to the Redeemer Lutheran Church or the Innsbruck Foundation.
 No direct payments or donations are made to individuals.
 The card distribtion programs (Alzheimer's Awareness) involves (8) eight cooperating business establishments having a former connection to June's life.

 One of the more static functions is the Memorial Stained Glass windows to be found in the Holy Spirit Chapel at the Benedictine Health Care Center.
 The windows are (6) six in number and are dedicated to June, June’s father Henry and her mother Haldis, June’s mother in law Ellen, and June’s father in law Tom.
 The largest window is dedicated to June and Ellen, who were both Alzheimer’s victims and to all the world wide victims of Alzheimer’s with a prayer for God’s peace for all who are afflicted with this terrible disease.